Key Takeaways

 • Not wearing the correct gear

-• Applying brakes too late
+• Applying the brakes too late

 • Taking a curve too widely